International Awards & Honours A-G

 Blue Planet Prize

 The Asahi Glass Foundation established the Blue Planet Prize in 1992, an award presented to individuals or organizations worldwide in recognition of outstanding achievements in scientific research and its application that have helped provide solutions to global environmental problems.
-The Prize is offered in the hopes of encouraging efforts to bring about the healing of the Earth’s fragile environment
+The Prize is offered in the hopes of encouraging efforts to bring about the healing of the Earth’s fragile environment.
+Each recipient is presented with a certificate of merit, a commemorative trophy and a supplementary award of ¥50 million.

 Brandeis University – Joseph B. and Toby Gittler Prize